 Mobile has been dominating for several years now and moving into 2020 it will be important to get creative and start taking advantage of micro-moments.
 Micro-moments are impulse decisions that are made based on the fear of missing out or other reasons.

 The primary example of this is shoppable social media feeds, and this will start to be combined with video and AR/VR for the ultimate experience.

 7) New Faces of the Music Industry

-We are no doubt in for a new era of music, technology, and media with the new decade and with that brings fresh faces and competition to the forefront.
+We are no doubt in for a new era of music marketing, technology, and media with the new decade and with that brings fresh faces and competition to the forefront.

-We recently saw the close of ViacomCBS and may see a partnership between Tik Tok and Universal Music Group in the near future, with these deals being made it means new opportunities and ways of doing business.
+We recently saw the close of ViacomCBS and may see a partnership between Tik Tok and Universal Music Group in the near future, with these deals being made it means new opportunities and ways of doing business within the music industry.
 The Grammy’s now has competition with the Apple Music Awards.
 The Billboard charts will likely lose ground to Shazam or other players in the coming year.

-However, at the end of the day, these deals won’t mean too much if they can’t get their fans on board rather than forcing their audience to choose subscription services or other choices.
+However, at the end of the day, these deals won’t mean too much if they can’t get their fans to engage rather than forcing their audience to choose subscription services or other choices.